-In 1998 Save the Children Fund pulled out of the Rosemount Project, and a Board of Directors was appointed to manage the new charitable company – Rosemount Lifelong Learning.
-Most of the directors of the new organisation were women who had benefited from training and childcare at Rosemount.
+In 1998 Save the Children Fund pulled out of the Rosemount Project, and a Board of Directors was appointed to manage the new charitable company - Rosemount Lifelong Learning.
+Most of these directors were women who had benefited from training and childcare at Rosemount.
 The same year, Rosemount opened a building on Royston Road offering adult education classes and computer access for local people.

-In 2000, Glasgow City Council began to house asylum seekers in flats in Sighthill, Royston and Red Road, and Rosemount responded to the needs of this new group by offering women’s support groups, childcare and English classes.
-Fifteen years later, asylum seekers and refugees are involved at all levels of Rosemount, including as members of the Board of Directors.
+In 2000, Glasgow City Council began to house asylum seekers in flats in Sighthill, Royston and Red Road, and Rosemount responded to the needs of this new group by offering women's support groups, childcare and English classes.
+Over twenty years later, asylum seekers and refugees are involved at all levels of Rosemount, including as members of the Board of Directors.

 In 2007 the organisation took a shift towards supporting young parents and their children through various programmes.
 We developed the Family Links service, which supports children and parents affected by problems related to drug and alcohol misuse.
 We also started to deliver various courses including adult literacy, and employability programmes.

 We have been involved in several academic research projects, which have examined the effectiveness of our work.
 In 2010, in partnership with University of Glasgow, we published a project concluding that Rosemount's learning services achieved significant impacts in terms of employability and integration.

 In 2012 Rosemount Lifelong Learning was granted £1.1 million by the Big Lottery Fund to build a Learning & Event Space.
 The grant was part of BIG's Our Place programme which aimed to make increased investment in five areas of Scotland - one of which was Royston.

 In February 2014 the demolition and rebuilding of the old building on Royston Road started.
 At the end of the year the two-storey extension was ready and in March 2015 Rosemount celebrated the opening of the new Learning & Event Space.

 Together with our nursery, the Learning & Event Space is at the heart of Rosemount Lifelong Learning today.